sgharms/twitter-exporter/README.md

 You're on your way.
 That's where this code comes in.

+1. Use `export_tweets.js` to pull all your tweets into files
+2. Use `query.py` to use a menu based interface to decide which to delete and built a list of Tweet IDs that are deletable
+3. _Use that list to API-delete the tweets (Under development)_

 ## Requirements

 You must have NodeJS installed. `brew install nodejs` usually does the trick on